Five Great Islamic Empires

-The Ottoman Empire can undoubtedly be called the greatest Muslim empire of all time because it stayed on face of earth for nearly 700 years.
+The Ottoman Empire can undoubtedly be called the greatest Muslim empire of all time because it stayed on the face of the globe for nearly 700 years.
 The empire was one of the largest and the longest ruling empire in history.
 During the 16th and 17th century the empire became the most powerful state of the world.

 The first Ottomans were Turkish soldiers known as ghaziz.
 They had come to Anatolia with other Turks to escape the Mongols.
 In late 1200 a ghazi leader named Osman had great success in fighting the Byzantines.
 His tribe members became known as the Ottoman.

 The greatest Ottoman Sultan was Suleyman who ruled from 1520 to 1566.
-His rule was the apex of Ottoman power and he brought the empire to its height of power and prosperity.
-He conquered Hungary in 1526 and three years later nearly captured city of Vienna.
+His rule was the apex of Ottoman power and he brought the empire to its height of dominance and prosperity.
+He conquered Hungary in 1526 and three years later laid siege to the city of Vienna.
 He Conquered the mighty strongholds of Rhodes and Belgrade with the help of big cannons and gunpowder.
 He annexed most of the Middle East in his conflict with the Safavids and large swathes of North Africa as far west as Algeria.
 Under his rule, the Ottoman fleet dominated the seas from the Mediterranean to the Red Sea and the Persian Gulf.

 After his death a period of slow decline begin.
-The Battle of Vienna in 1683 marked the end of ottoman expansion in Europe.
-During 1683 to 1827 threats to the Ottoman Empire were presented by the traditional foe—the Austrian Empire—as well as by a new foe—the rising Russian Empire.
+The Battle of Vienna in 1683 marked the end of Ottoman expansion in Europe.
+During 1683 to 1827 threats to the Ottoman Empire were presented by the traditional enemy, the Austrian Empire as well as by a new adversary, the rising Russian Empire.
 It was a period of stagnation.

 During 1828 to 1908 the Empire faced challenges in defending itself against foreign invasion and occupation.
 The Empire ceased to enter conflicts on its own and began to forge alliances with European countries.
 It Ended In 1923 after the Republic of Turkey ceded it.